List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 A young Stand User and member of the Egypt 9 Glory Gods, a shy boy whose book-like Stand, Tohth, allows him to see the intermediate future and that what it predicts to happen is set in stone.
 He stays in the shadows while initially attempting to take out the Joestar Group with his older brother Oingo, only for his brother to be hospitalized.
 Boingo is later kidnapped by Hol Horse and forced to team up with the assassin to avenge his brother in Cairo, only for Hol Horse to get hospitalized with Boingo deciding to no longer pursue the Joestar Group despite being mauled by Iggy.
 Boingo becomes a supporting character of the spin-off manga, Crazy Diamond's Demonic Heartbreak; accompanying Hol Horse to Morioh to retrieve Petsounds.

+In Japanese, he is voiced by Motoko Kumai in the 2014 anime; he does not appear in the 1993 OVA.
+In English, he is voiced by Jessica Gee-George in the 2014 anime.